smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 "You're executing a man for trying to leave?"

-"I'm executing a traitor for desertion during crisis.
+"I'm executing a traitor.
 There's a difference."
 He moved toward the window, standing too close.
 "Unless Your Majesty believes fleeing one's post is acceptable?
 That would send an interesting message."

 The trap was elegant.
 Defend the harbor master and she admitted the crisis.
 Condemn him and she enabled Theron's tyranny.